 Contact us to make an enquiry.
 It won’t cost you anything.

-We can go over the detail of what you are planning to agree to and confirm the fee before undertaking any work.
+We can go over the details and confirm the fee before undertaking any work.

 Writing your own separation agreement – is it legally binding?

-It is useful to write down what has been agreed between you when you are having a conversation or meeting about it.
+It is useful to write down what you have agreed between you.
+Do this when you are having a conversation or meeting about it.

 If it is clear and unambiguous it may be upheld by a court, but there is no guarantee.

 You should ask a solicitor to put it into a more formal legal document.
-A solicitor drafted separation agreement in the form of a deed makes it clear that it is intended to be legally binding on you.
+A solicitor drafted separation agreement makes it clear that it is intended to be legally binding.

 Mistakes in a home-made separation agreement.

-This might be more likely if you use an off the peg or free template from the internet.
+This is more likely if you use an off the peg or free separation agreement template from the internet.

-Often these use terms that seem more appropriate for use in another jurisdiction.
+Often these use terms that seem more appropriate for use in another country.